ERP for SMEs in 2025: ERPNext vs Odoo vs SAP – Which One Should You Choose?

 – Many features require paid modules.

-– Vendor lock-in risk with Enterprise edition.
+– Vendor lock-in risk with the Enterprise edition.

 Critical Factors to Consider in 2025